TiddlyWiki/TiddlyWiki5/readme.md

 Changes made in the browser propagate to the server over HTTP (use the browser developer console to see these requests).
 The server then syncs changes to the file system (and logs each change to the screen).</p><h3 class=''>
 <code>
 wbld.sh</code> builds <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
-TiddlyWiki5</a> for <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/TiddlyWeb.html'>
+TiddlyWiki5</a> for <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWeb.html'>
 TiddlyWeb</a></h3><p>
 This batch file builds and deploys the code for <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5%20in%20the%20Sky%20for%20TiddlyWeb.html'>
 TiddlyWiki5 in the Sky for TiddlyWeb</a>.
 If you want to experiment with your own builds of <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
-TiddlyWiki5</a> for <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/TiddlyWeb.html'>
+TiddlyWiki5</a> for <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWeb.html'>
 TiddlyWeb</a> you could use this batch file as a base.</p><h3 class=''>
 <code>
 2bld.sh</code> builds <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>